 A car rental in Singapore company affords you opportunity visit many isolated destinations in Singapore.
 Since these places are not easily reached via public transportation, they do tend to be less crowded without surrendering any of their quality.
-Here is a list of must see places by car.
+Here is a list of must-see places by car rental services.

 South Bouna Vista Road & Kent Ridge Park